 In a USPS reestablished as described, the board would thus be composed of inferior officers appointed by principal officers.
-Since a board of inferior officers may not appoint another inferior officer, the Postmaster General and other USPS officials would be mere "employees" of the United States in constitutional terms and unable to exercise sovereign powers of government, such as administering, executing, or authoritatively interpreting the laws.
+Since a board of inferior officers may not appoint another inferior officer, the Postmaster General and other USPS officials would be mere 'employees' of the United States in constitutional terms and unable to exercise sovereign powers of government, such as administering, executing, or authoritatively interpreting the laws.
 Thus, a USPS board of directors that is less politically accountable and more commercially flexible must, of constitutional necessity, become less governmental.
 The appointments clause reinforces the conclusion that a more commercial USPS should not exercise governmental authority.
-(Special arrangements would be required for appointing the Inspector General and the Chief Postal Inspector).

-"Degovernmentalization" should work both ways.
+'Degovernmentalization' should work both ways.
 Under a new governance model, USPS should be insulated from political interference when making specific operational decisions.
 In the PRA of 1970, Congress prohibited political officials, including members of Congress, from proposing or supporting candidates seeking positions as postmasters.
 The PMA could extend this protection from political interference to all types of operational decisions.
-Members of Congress could continue to support public services affecting their constituents in Commission proceedings applying statutory guidelines on public services to specific situations.
+Members of Congress could continue to support public services affecting their constituents in PRC proceedings applying statutory guidelines on public services to specific situations.

 The PMA must also address pension and health benefits and the treatment of legacy costs.
-The critical importance of commercial products to the long term survival of USPS implies that the PMA should give management and employees the same flexibility to deal with labor costs as a private company.
-USPS employees should no longer be required to participate in federal benefits programs established for civil servants.
+The critical importance of commercial products to the long-term survival of USPS implies that the PMA should give management and employees the same flexibility to deal with labor costs as a private company.
+USPS employees should no longer be required to participate in federal benefit programs established for civil servants.
 Benefits should be decided at the collective bargaining table along with wages.
 However, in my view, benefits already promised to postal employees must be honored.
 These are legislative commitments by Congress, not contractual commitments by USPS.
 Congress has provided funds for these programs by requiring annual contributions from USPS, but funding requirements have been unevenly drawn.
-It appears that Treasury has collected some \$13 billion (as of the end FY 2011) more than required to fund pension programs, but under-collected for retiree health care programs by about \$46 billion.
-The question is who should get the "surplus" and who should be stuck for the "unfunded liabilities," the Treasury or future mailers?
-It seems unrealistic to expect that large liabilities can be collected from commercially motivated mailers, the primary source of future USPS revenues, without significantly depressing demand.
-And it is questionable whether future mailers should bear costs associated with services rendered to other mailers in the past.
+It appears that Treasury has collected some \$13 billion (as of the end FY 2011) more than required to fund pension programs, but undercollected for retiree health-care programs by about \$46 billion.
+The question is who should get the 'surplus' and who should be stuck for the 'unfunded liabilities', the Treasury or future mailers?
+It seems unrealistic to expect that large liabilities can be collected from commercial mailers, the primary source of future USPS revenues, without significantly depressing demand.
+Moreover, it is questionable whether future mailers should bear costs associated with services rendered to other mailers in the past.
 The fairest and more practicable answer may be simplest.
 The Treasury should keep the overfunding and cover the underfunding from general revenues, allowing the reestablished USPS to begin with a clean slate.